-Screenleap offers programmatic access for developers who want to incorporate screen sharing into their web applications.
+Screenleap offers programmatic access to our screen sharing functionality for developers looking to incorporate screen sharing into their web applications.

 A basic integration consists of making a single HTTP request to create a new screen share.
 The returned JSON